 Registered participants who complete 100+ qualifying service hours or non-paid civic engagement activities between September 1, 2016 – April 30, 2017 are eligible to receive the HopServe50 Plus Certificate.
-Similar to the HopServe50 achievers, registered participants who complete over 100 service hours will also be invited to an end of the year celebration and much more!
-While we are not able to tell you at this moment what else you’ll receive for completing over 100+ service hours, we do realize that it’s quite an accomplishment and we will keep you informed as our plans unfold!
+Similar to the HopServe50 achievers, registered participants who complete over 100 service hours will also be invited to an end of the year celebration!

 Why Should I Participate in HopServe50?